Migration

 Compound types (everything except string) are written to a temporary key first, then atomically renamed to the final key.
 This avoids partial writes if the process crashes mid-transfer.
 If EVAL is blocked by ACL on the target, the rename and TTL are applied as separate commands with a small race window.

-Spawns the redis-shake binary as a child process.
+Spawns the redis-shake binary as a child process using its scan_reader.
 BetterDB generates the TOML configuration, manages the process lifecycle, and streams progress from its stdout.
-RedisShake auto-discovers cluster topology on both sides, so no special handling is needed for cluster targets.
+RedisShake scans every key on the source with DUMP, sends the raw RDB payload to the target via RESTORE, and exits when the scan is complete.

 The binary is found in this order: